cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Implementing File Sync (az-100-02b).md

 #### Task 3: Run Azure File Sync evaluation tool

-1. Within the RDP session to the Azure VM, from the Windows PowerShell console, install the latest version of Package Management and PowerShellGet by running the following :
+1. Within the RDP session to the Azure VM, from the Windows PowerShell console, install the latest version of Package Management and PowerShellGet by running the following:

    ```
    Install-Module -Name PackageManagement -Repository PSGallery -Force